 6. Hydraulic mining operation (circa 1856)

-That has to be at least 30 feat of overburden that they’ve cleared, and all without heavy equipment.
+That has to be at least 30 feet of overburden that they’ve cleared, and all without heavy equipment.
 Quite a feat.

 7. Unknown miner posing with his tools (circa 1851)